Functions in DiVA

 The authority record also includes an author page in DiVA where a person's various name forms, affiliation history and publications are displayed.
 This page also shows the ORCID number and it is possible to add links to external web pages, i.e. profile pages at the organization.
 It is also possible to add a shorter biography.

-When registering in DiVA, all publications are provided with a permanent identifier in the form of a URN:NBN, a solution provided by the National Library.
-This means that all publications are provided with stable links and can be accessed via the national reference service.
+When registering in DiVA, all publications are provided with a persistent identifier in the form of a URN:NBN, a solution provided by the National Library.
+This means that all publications are provided with persistent links and can be accessed via the national reference service.
 URN stands for Uniform Resource Name and NBN for National Bibliographic Number.

 Link to external web shop